hannob/bashcheck/README.md

 Patch recommendation
 ====================

-Latest upstream patches (4.3 patchlevel 028, 4.2 patchleven 051) now
+Latest upstream patches (4.3 since patchlevel 030, 4.2 since patchleven 051)
-include all fixes except for the latest lcamtuf issue.
+include all fixes.

-They also add prefixing to variable functions (a variant of Florian Weimer's patch) and thus although two known (and some possibly unknown) parser bugs are still unfixed they should not be exploitable.
+They also add prefixing to variable functions (a variant of Florian Weimer's patch).
+This protects from further function parser bugs and makes them likely not exploitable.

 My current recommendation: Use latest upstream patches.